-We are pleased to conclude that, based on the areas examined to date, the Council continues to operate effective control systems that help ensure that transactions are free from material misstatement and will be reported accurately in the AGAR and detailed Statement of Accounts for the financial year.
+We are pleased to conclude that, based on the areas examined, the Council continues to operate effective control systems that help ensure that transactions are free from material misstatement and will be reported accurately in the AGAR and detailed Statement of Accounts for the financial year.
+We have duly signed the Internal Audit Section of the AGAR assigning positive assurance against the control objectives.